Chatbots are the next big thing.

 Fact 2: People Are Ready to Talk to Chatbots

-According to a report (Humanity in the Machine) from media and marketing services company Mindshare, 63 percent of people would consider messaging an online chatbot to communicate with a business or brand.
+According to a report (Humanity in the Machine) from media and marketing services company Mindshare, 63 percent of people would consider messaging an online chatbot to communicate with a business or brand, whether on messenger or on SMS messaging.
 A survey conducted by myclever Agency found that they would use chatbots to obtain “quick emergency answers.”

 Fact 3: People Want to Contact Retailers via Chat